evanpurkhiser/CS-Matrix-Multiplication/report/report.md

 As you can see, this differs from the standard matrix multiplication algorithm in that it has an extra two loops handle setting up the block that it will be calculating.
-I've also moved the variable initalizers out of the loop (though the compiler probably would have optmized this).
+I've also moved the variable initializers out of the loop (though the compiler probably would have optimized this).

 We also have a few variables we can specify here: